 3. Music Builds Cognitive Capacity

 Music is a multi-sensory experience that engages the entire brain.
 Studies have shown that there is a connection—in both children and adults – between learning to play an instrument and improved executive functioning, like problem solving, social-emotional skills, speech perception, and switching between multiple tasks and focus.

-In addition, studies show that practicing music increases myelin, an insulating protective layer that forms around our nerves.
-Einstein, who practiced the violin and piano everyday, had an unusually thick layer of myelin covering his brain.
+In addition, studies show that practising music increases myelin, an insulating protective layer that forms around our nerves.
+Einstein, who practised the violin and piano everyday, had an unusually thick layer of myelin covering his brain.